Southwest Mentors Advancing Retention, Teamwork, and Success (SMARTS) Frequently Asked Questions (FAQs)

 What are the criteria for becoming a SMARTS mentee?

-Students returning for two consecutive semesters and new students can participate in SMARTS.
+New and returning students can participate in SMARTS.

 What is a mentor?

 A mentor is a Southwest faculty or staff volunteer who is willing to devote individual attention to an assigned student.
 A mentor answers questions and provides guidance to a mentee.